 How does Model Diplomacy differ from Model United Nations (Model UN)?

 Model Diplomacy is designed as an instructor-facilitated classroom simulation, rather than a multi-institutional extracurricular activity.
 With NSC simulations, Model Diplomacy allows students to focus on the U.S. National Security Council, not the United Nations, and teaches them about the diverse perspectives that exist within the U.S. foreign policymaking system.
 UN Security Council (UNSC) simulations, though they mimic the United Nations, focus specifically on the Security Council’s role in international affairs and offer a more realistic approximation of UN proceedings than Model UN.
 Model Diplomacy is a blended learning program that includes face-to-face interaction, online resources from foreign policy experts, assessments, and classroom management tools.
-For more information on how Model Diplomacy compares to Model UN, please see this helpful infographic.

 For what kinds of classes is Model Diplomacy appropriate?